breutje/ZIFter/README.md

 ## Switching Vcc
 Vcc is switched through a P-channel MOSFET: SI2301.
+The Proof of Concept (POC) switches through a PAN CHAN SIP-1A05 reed relay as there are no through-hole SI2301's.
 As the Arduino has CMOS outputs that are rail-to-rail, we can switch the gate directly.
 There is no need to have a pull-up (10k) resistor to Vcc or a series resistor in the gate control.
-The pin is always pin 32 on a 32-pin ICs.
+The pin is always pin 32 of the ZIF-32 socket.
 In addition, a 3mm led (red) will be in parallel to the Vcc to show if the socket is powered.

 ## Switching GND
 GND is switched through a N-channel MOSFET: SI2302.
-Again, there is no need for pull-down or series resistors.
+The POC will use a through-hole ALJ2302 (SI3202 in TO-92 package) Again, there is no need for pull-down or series resistors.
 The pin switched to ground is always the number of pins divided by 2.
 This is the pin diagonally opposite of Vcc.